 To make matters worse, some strong acne medications can cause a hormonal shift that increases the impact of these feelings.
 So the question remains: can depression cause acne?
 While there’s no information that suggests acne is a direct cause of depression, increased hormone levels combined with high stress and low-self-esteem can all lead to depression without proper self-care.

 The Vicious Cycle of Acne Stress

 Unfortunately, one of the causes of acne is stress, meaning staring in the mirror and hoping for some real-life Photoshop magic can actually make your acne worse!
 Cells that produce sebum, your skin’s natural oil, have hormone receptors that can cause an acne flare up during stressful periods of time.
 If you’re living every day worrying if people are staring at your acne, that constant stress could be taking its toll on your skin.

 Hormones play a huge role in the health of your skin, which is why teenagers typically experience the worst that acne has to offer.
 On top of this sudden influx of hormones comes a desire to develop as an individual, fit in with a certain peer group, and take the first step in exploring crushes, dating, and sexuality.

-For those who suffer from the long term effects of acne, confidence can begin to plummet and cause a severe emotional impact.
+For those who suffer from the long term effects of acne, losing confidence and other negative emotional results are a common occurrence, according to the American Academy of Dermatology.
 In developmental years, this can seem like the end-all-be-all of your entire existence.
 Otherwise social and bubbly teenagers can find themselves to be more shy and introverted.
 Some may experience bullying over their acne, further exacerbating their confidence issues and pushing them deeper into emotional vulnerability and depression.

-Teenagehood and Beyond
+Teenage-hood and Beyond

 While quite strong for teenagers, the emotional impact of acne can weigh on any age.
 Low self-esteem can cause people to withdraw from their social life, allow ambitions to go un-pursued, and give up on romantic interests for fear of being seen as “ugly.”
 Energy levels drop, phones and messages go unanswered, and suddenly acne symptoms look a lot more like depression than you may realize.